Electricity

 At the end of August, Denmark-based energy company Ørsted shut down Esbjerg, its last coal-fired combined heat and power (CHP) plant.
 It is located in the country’s west.
 Since 2006, the utility has been transitioning to certified sustainable biomass, the announcement adds.

 Danish authorities mandated in October 2022 that Ørsted maintain operations at unit 3 in Esbjerg and to restart the decommissioned unit 4 at Studstrup, which also primarily used coal, and unit 21 at its Kyndby facility, which burned oil, too.
-The latter two were officially shut down together with Esbjerg, the utility pointed out.
+The latter two were officially closed together with Esbjerg, the utility pointed out.

 A large wood pellet silo at Studstrup is being rebuilt after a fire.
 It is set to be completed by the end of the year and Ørsted said it would no longer have any coal as a reserve fuel.